eddiejessup/porc/source/index.md

 Get the latest value assigned to a key.

 <aside class="notice">
-Previous versions can be retrieved by performing a GET to the fully qualified value of a GET's `Content-Location` header or a PUT's `Location` header.
+Previous versions can be retrieved by performing a GET on the fully qualified value of a GET's `Content-Location` header or a PUT's `Location` header.
 </aside>

 ### HTTP Request